JiusiZheng/News-Articles-Classification-Based-on-End-to-End-Pipeline/README.md

 ##### Dimensionality Reduction:
 Principal Component Analysis (PCA) and non-Negative Matrix Factorization (NMF).
 ##### Application of Simple Classification Models:
-Applying common classification methods to the extracted features such as Logistic/Linear Classification and Support Vector Machines.
+Applying common classification methods to the extracted features such as Logistic/Linear Classification and Support Vector Machines.

 ### Part2: Multiclass Classification - By Jiusi Zheng
 ##### Evaluation the Pipeline:
-Evaluating and diagnosing classification results using GridSearch and Cross Validation.
+Evaluating and diagnosing classification results using Grid Search and Cross Validation.
 ##### Replace corpus-level features with pretrained features:
 To apply pre-training to a downstream classification task and evaluate comparative performance.